g-h-0-S-t/ishAccessToFileSys/README.md

-# Access To File Systems in iOS
+# Access To File Systems in iSH in iOS
-Access to file systems in iSH:
+Access to file systems in iSH in iOS devices:
 ```
 mount -t ios website /mnt
 ```